ThomG1/Replica-Recordings/README.md

 ## User Experience (UX)

+- __Design Choices__

+The overall feel of the sites design is dark, ambigious and atmospheric as this matches the style and aethetic of the music released on the label.

+- __Font__
+The font used throughout the site is Chakra Petch to give the site an industrial feel, achieved by the lack of curves in the letters.
+This also works in contrast to the heavily curved, abstract shapes used in the background.

+- __Icons__
+The icons used from font awesome were chosen for their simplicity to ensure all users can identify them.

+- __Colours__

+The colours used are intentionally minimal.
+The primary colours used in the background are black and grey.
+To contrast used, the font throughout is white.
+The other colours featured in the website are from the release artworks, or artist profiles.
+There is no set colour scheme for these as they are dependant on the artist, however this in itself is a stylistic choice that highlights the individuality and uniqueness of the artists against the minimal colour scheme of the main website.

 - __First Time Users__

 1.As a first time user, I want to easily understand the main purpose of the site and the record labels role as a promoter of existing artists, and a platform for emerging artists.